 We race to the car and hug the coast down again past the seemingly endless golf lynxes, the gull-marked sand in the bunkers and the in-coming smell of seaweed and mist of the sea.

 Through sturdy, well-to-do Lytham St Annes and polite Southport – echoes of Llandudno’s ornate Victorian canopes, but also with a sense of select seediness attached to it too.

 I spot pampas grasses outside in the front gardens – the secret signal for people into swinging that this is the house for them.
-I can quite imagine the swinging that must be going on behind these respectable double-fronted houses.
+I can quite imagine the couple-swapping that must be going on behind these respectable double-fronted houses.
 Naked couples rolling on upholstered settees bought from Sofa Warehouses.

-We race through Crosby backstreets, never seeming to get any nearer the beach, with me sure the water will have left nothing of the statues to see, telling my harassed driver “what’s the point?
+We race through Crosby backstreets, never seeming to get any nearer the beach, with me sure the water will have left nothing of the statues to see, telling my harassed driver “What’s the point?
 We’ll just see the sea.”

 Finally the huge, open, exposed beach is there.

 The incoming tide I had so confidently predicted nothing more than a rumour out somewhere in the middle of the Irish Sea.